-Current liabilities decreased in 2020 and increased in 2019 due to timing of when invoices were received and paid and the fluctuation in amount of current maturities of long-term debt.
+Current liabilities decreased in 2021 and 2020 due to timing of when invoices were received and paid.
+Current maturities of long-term debt increased in 2021 and decreased in 2020.

-Net long-term debt declined in 2020 and 2019 as principal payments were paid and no bond financing transactions occurred.
+Net long-term debt declined in 2021 and 2020 as principal payments were paid and no bond financing transactions occurred.